 Create the guides which you want to display inside a checklist.

 Be sure to set the same container for guides and the checklist.

 Guides' triggering methods are set to the custom trigger, and their status' are active.

 Important: If the guide you placed inside a checklist is not active, it won't be visible in the live version of the checklist until you activate the guide too.

 Note: The following checklist is created for our sample platform called Playground UserGuiding.

 Creating an Onboarding Checklist

-You will open the page in which checklists and help centers are created.
+You will open the page on which checklists are created.
 You'll start with the Content tab.

 If it’s on, you will be able to edit the writing on the search bar placeholder and no matching results message.

 4. Define a specific title and (5) a subtitle for your checklist.